siyasathaye/power-outage-analysis/README.md

 We use a **one-sided** test at **alpha = 0.05**, testing whether rural precision is lower than urban precision.

+### Results

+Our results produced a p-value of 0.6144, which is much larger than 0.05, we **fail to reject the null hypothesis**.
+There is **no statistical evidence** that the model performs worse for rural outages than for urban outages.

 <iframe
   src="assets/fairness_analysis.html"
   width="800"